 - They have a search warrant based on probable cause, or a court order;

-- a wiretap order;
+- A wiretap order;

-- consent from the possessor of the device;
+- Consent from the possessor of the device;

-- consent of the actual owner of the device if the device was reported stolen;
+- Consent of the actual owner of the device if the device was reported stolen;

-- there’s an emergency which requires immediate action to prevent death or serious bodily injury;
+- There’s an emergency which requires immediate action to prevent death or serious bodily injury;

 If an officer accesses information in any other way or for any other reason, the information obtained cannot be used in any prosecution of the device’s owner.

-Protection for probationers
+Protection for Probationers

-This means that law enforcement officers can only access digital communications of a probationer if doing so falls into one of the six situations identified above.
+This means that law enforcement officers can only access a probationer’s electronic communication information if doing so falls into one of the six situations identified above.

 The state law authorizes that an “emergency ping”—that is, sending a signal to the electronic device in an attempt to locate the device—is permissible only for emergency circumstances such as a kidnapping.
 If an emergency ping is conducted, a warrant must be sought within 72 hours.

 These are just some of the new protections designed to protect the privacy interests of Californians.
-Do not be afraid to assert your rights: If a law enforcement officer requests or orders you to allow him or her to view the contents of your phone, you may have the right to request that the officer first obtain a search warrant—or else the officer risks losing the ability to use any information he or she might obtain.
+Do not be afraid to assert your rights.
+If a law enforcement officer requests or orders you to allow him or her to view the contents of your phone, you may have the right to request that the officer first obtain a search warrant—or else the officer risks losing the ability to use any information he or she might obtain.
 You’re also free to call a legal representative.

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you